Augusta, Ohio: Geography

-Augusta is located Northeast of Carrollton, Ohio and Southeast of Minerva, Ohio.
+The community is at an altitude of 1230 feet and is located Northeast of Carrollton, Ohio and Southeast of Minerva, Ohio.

 Education

 Students attend Carrollton Exempted Village School District.

 Students previously attended Augusta Elementary school, most recently grades K-6.
 Augusta Elementary School was demolished in 2019.

 Augusta Elementary School

 Augusta Elementary School was built in 1928.
 It was located at 3117 Aurora Rd NE, Carrollton, OH 44615.
 Augusta Elementary School was razed August 2019.